 In 2011, the Lakeland Arts revealed a plan to redevelop the museum and in March 2019, it finally reopened to the public.

-Today, the Windermere Jetty Museum or “Windermere Jetty: Museum of Boats, Steam and Stories” houses many of the original boat collection.
+Today, the Windermere Jetty Museum or “Windermere Jetty: Museum of Boats, Steam, and Stories” houses many of the original boat collections.

 There are over 40 boats that are kept here from the 18th century to the present day.
 Plus, a brand new conservation workshop where you can see them restoring in action too!